The Secret of Roan Inish

-The Secret of Roan Inish is a 1994 independent fantasy-adventure film written and directed by John Sayles.
-It is based on the 1957 novel Secret of the Ron Mor Skerry, by Rosalie K. Fry.

-It is centered on the Irish and Orcadian folklores of selkies—seals that can shed their skins to become human.
-The story, set on the west coast of Ulster in the north-west of Ireland, is about Fiona, a young girl who is sent to live with her grandparents and her cousin Eamon near the island of Roan Inish, where the selkies are rumored to reside.
-It is a family legend that her younger brother was swept away in his infancy and raised by a selkie.
-Part of the film takes place in Donegal Town.
+The Secret of Roan Inish is a 1994 independent fantasy adventure film written and directed by John Sayles.
+It is based on the 1957 novel Secret of the Ron Mor Skerry by Rosalie K. Fry.
+The film draws upon Irish and Orcadian folklore about selkies—seals that can shed their skins to become human.
+The film's story takes place in the northwestern Irish province of Ulster.
+It follows Fiona, a young girl who is sent to live with her grandparents and her cousin Eamon near the island of Roan Inish, where the selkies are rumored to live.
+After discovering that Fiona's lost younger brother is living among the seals, Fiona and Eamon try to bring him back to their family.